 This article gives an overview of what one needs to be mindful of when considering electronic recordings.
 This article is also available in Spanish.

 Red Flags — Risk Factors that may indicate that victims are at an increased risk of being killed or almost killed.

 DVRCV (Domestic Violence Resource Centre Victoria) has released a new infographic “Red Flags” highlighting the factors that put family violence victims at increased risk of being killed or seriously injured.
 This infographic comes as a PDF and can be downloaded here.
 We encourage you to print this PDF and share it with those needing to learn more about domestic violence and abuse.

-For practitioners and victim-advocates, this article explains what is necessary to understand and assess risk.
-Also includes an excellent introduction to risk assessment video.
+For practitioners and victim-advocates, these articles explain what is necessary to understand and assess risk.

 The National (USA) Domestic Violence Hotline’s tips for safety planning

 This is an Australian site with How-to Videos on smartphone safety for Android phones.
 Video instructions include topics such as Turning geotagging off your photos on an Android phone, Immediate safety settings for an Android phone, Turn off location history on an Android phone, Taking a screenshot for evidence collection on an Android phone, etc.

 LiveWatch website provides links to self-defense information and training.

 TalkingParents is designed to help parents avoid disputes by keeping a complete record of communications.
 They maintain the record as an independent third party, making sure parents cannot delete or alter anything they have said.